abbasali-io/cibus-issues/README.md

 ## Saani

 - cissue: #42 menu timings should not be in the menu, it risk overlapping the menu, how do we make sure that there are no overlaps? @sunnydutt12

+## Order Payments

+- ~~cissue: #46 for non paying split person, the order needs to be updated as paid as well even if he is not paying once order request is marked as paid @abbasali-io~~
+- ~~cissue: #53 if total order request is paid, mark orderRequest's isOpen to false @abbasali-io~~
+- ~~cissue: #39 Test failed payment and see if the bottom snackbar still show? the one that was not showign properly @sunnydutt12~~
+- ~~cissue: #45 while doing split order, hide full payment and split button @abbasali-io~~
+- ~~cissue: #51 if there is only one person ordering, group order tab should not be visible @abbasali-io~~

+## initScan

+- ~~cissue: #11 if user comes back to initScan, and there is a draft order, delete the draft order and create a new one @abbasali-io~~